tldr-pages/tldr/pages/common/mogrify.md

 `mogrify -format {{jpg}} {{*.png}}`

-- Halve the saturation of all image files in the current directory:
+- Half the saturation of all image files in the current directory:

 `mogrify -modulate {{100,50}} {{*}}`